Scotland national rugby union team

-The Scotland national rugby union team represents Scotland in men's international rugby union and is administered by the Scottish Rugby Union.
-The team takes part in the annual Six Nations Championship, where they are the current Calcutta Cup holders.
+The Scotland national rugby union team represents Scotland in men's international rugby union.
+Governed by the Scottish Rugby Union, the team takes part in the annual Six Nations Championship.
 They also participate in the Rugby World Cup, which takes place every four years.

-As of 6 February 2023, Scotland are 5th in the World Rugby Rankings.
+Scotland played the first official test match, winning 1–0 against England at Raeburn Place.
+Scotland competed in the Five Nations from the inaugural tournament in 1883, winning it 14 times outright—including the last Five Nations in 1999—and sharing it another eight.
+In 2000, the competition became the Six Nations with the addition of Italy.
+Since this change, Scotland have never won the competition.
+Scotland have competed in all ten Rugby World Cups, the most recent being in 2023, when they failed to reach the quarter-finals.
+Their best finish came in 1991, when they lost to the New Zealand in the third place play-off.

-The history of the team extends back to 1871 when the Scottish rugby team played their first official test match, winning 1–0 against England at Raeburn Place.
-Scotland competed in the Five Nations from the inaugural tournament in 1883, winning it 15 times outright—including the last Five Nations in 1999—and sharing it another 9.
-In 2000 the competition accepted a sixth competitor, Italy, thus forming the Six Nations.
-Since this change, Scotland have yet to win the competition.
-The Rugby World Cup was introduced in 1987 and Scotland have competed in all nine competitions, the most recent being in 2019, where they failed to reach the quarter-finals.
-Their best finish came in 1991, where they lost to the All Blacks in the third place play-off.
+Scotland have beaten all major rugby union playing nations except New Zealand, with whom they have had two draws.
+As of 16th November 2025, Scotland are ninth in the World Rugby Rankings.